Your Ultimate Guide to Energy-Efficient Heating & Cooling

 We strongly recommend that you get a free estimate on replacing your HVAC system with energy efficient heating and cooling units if any of the following applies to you:

 - Paying for expensive and/or frequent HVAC repair bills

 - Interested in newer heating and cooling technology that is more energy efficient

 The HVAC systems on the market can vary greatly in energy efficiency.
-If you are interested in a high-efficiency heating and cooling system, look for units that are Energy Star rated.
+If you are interested in a energy efficiency heating and cooling units, look for units that are Energy Star rated.
 During your free estimate, let your Comfort Advisor know that energy efficiency is a priority.
 They can guide you towards the best energy-efficient options for your home.
-Often local utility companies offer incentives for residents to promote energy efficient HVAC systems.
+Often local utility companies offer incentives for residents to promote energy efficient heating and cooling units.
 Ask your Comfort Advisor what local rebates you are eligible for.

 Furnaces are HVAC units that either uses oil, propane, gas or electricity to heat your home.
 Gas furnaces are the most common type of furnace in the United States.
 Furnaces are normally one unit that helps to make up a central air system.
 The other parts of a central air system is air conditioning, ductwork/ventilation.